Reelin: Interaction with Cdk5

 Cyclin-dependent kinase 5 (Cdk5), a major regulator of neuronal migration and positioning, is known to phosphorylate DAB1 and other cytosolic targets of reelin signaling, such as Tau, which could be activated also via reelin-induced deactivation of GSK3B, and NUDEL, associated with Lis1, one of the DAB1 targets.
 LTP induction by reelin in hippocampal slices fails in p35 knockouts.
 P35 is a key Cdk5 activator, and double p35/Dab1, p35/RELN, p35/ApoER2, p35/VLDLR knockouts display increased neuronal migration deficits, indicating a synergistic action of reelin → ApoER2/VLDLR → DAB1 and p35/p39 → Cdk5 pathways in the normal corticogenesis.

 Possible pathological role

 Lissencephaly

 Disruptions of the RELN gene are considered to be the cause of the rare form of lissencephaly with cerebellar hypoplasia classed as a microlissencephaly called Norman-Roberts syndrome.
 The mutations disrupt splicing of the RELN mRNA transcript, resulting in low or undetectable amounts of reelin protein.
-The phenotype in these patients was characterized by hypotonia, ataxia, and developmental delay, with lack of unsupported sitting and profound mental retardation with little or no language development.
+The phenotype in these patients was characterized by hypotonia, ataxia, and developmental delay, with lack of unsupported sitting and profound intellectual disability with little or no language development.
 Seizures and congenital lymphedema are also present.
 A novel chromosomal translocation causing the syndrome was described in 2007.